Faithformed: Honest Faith for People Who Don't Have it All Together

 Most faith content is made by people already on the other side of the hard season.
 This isn't that.
 FaithFormed is for the person stuck in the middle of a story that doesn't make sense.
 The one trusting God in the waiting and wondering if He's still listening.
 The one whose faith is being tested by silence, loss, or a season that just won't end.
 The one who keeps showing up anyway.
 Host Justin Belt is a writer, minister, and author of The Purpose in the Pause, Slaying the Lion, and Rise Up.
 He doesn't have neat answers about why God feels silent sometimes.
 But he brings honesty, biblical truth, and the stubborn belief that God is still working even when you can't see it.
 Each week Justin offers honest conversations about faith, doubt, spiritual warfare, waiting on God, and what it actually looks like to follow Christ when life falls apart.
 If you're navigating a hard season, feeling forgotten by God, or just need someone to be honest about the struggle — this show is for you.
 New episodes every Monday.

-1. 4D AGO
+1. 3D AGO

 30. Holy Saturday Spirituality: What to Do When God Goes Silent After Loss

-Send a text You've surrendered the dream.
+Send us Fan Mail You've surrendered the dream.
 You're walking with the limp.
 Now you're sitting in the silence.
 Nothing is happening.
 God feels absent.
 How long does this last?
 What do you do while you wait?
 This is Holy Saturday.
 The day between the death and the resurrection.
 The space where Jesus was in the tomb and the disciples didn't know He was coming back.
 American Christianity wants to skip from Good Friday to Easter Sunday, but most of us are living in the silence between crisis and breakthrough.
 If you're stuck in a waiting season, if God feels silent after loss, if you're asking "how much longer?"—this episode is for you.
 In this episode, we discuss: The theology of Holy Saturday and why God makes us waitWhat Jesus was doing in the tomb while the disciples sat in silenceThe biblical pattern of waiting: Abraham (25 years), Joseph (13 years), Moses (40 years)Wisdom from Christian mystics: St. John of the Cross and "The Dark Night of the Soul"Henri Nouwen on active waiting vs. passive resignationFour spiritual practices for the silence: Lament, Sabbath, Community, Small ObediencesWhy the silence doesn't mean God abandoned youHow to stay faithful when you can't see what's nextKey Scripture references: Luke 23-24, Genesis 15, Genesis 40-41, Exodus 2-3, Psalm 88 Wisdom from: St. John of the Cross, Henri Nouwen, Walter Brueggemann, Dietrich Bonhoeffer, Abraham Joshua Heschel, Brother Lawrence Perfect for: Christians in waiting seasons, anyone experiencing spiritual dryness, people asking "where is God?", those recovering from loss or closed doors, anyone tired of "breakthrough" theology that ignores the silence.
-Part of our series: Spiritual Disciplines for a World on Fire Completes the trilogy: Episode 28: Holy Indifference (How to Surrender)Episode 29: The Gift of the Limp (What You Carry After Surrender)Episode 30: Holy Saturday Spirituality (What You Do in the Silence)Related topics: Waiting on God, when God is silent, spiritual dryness, faith during waiting, Holy Saturday theology, Christian spiritual formation, trusting God in silence, dark night of the soul, biblical waiting, spiritual disciplines for waiting Your pause has purpose!
-It is never pointless!
-Get your copy on Amazon by clicking the link!
-Connect with us via our Instagram: @faithformed_pod Email us any questions or comments to yourpursuitpodcast@gmail.com Order your copy of my latest book, "The Purpose in the Pause", here Learn more about me at www.justindbelt.com
+Part of our series: Spiritual Disciplines for a World on Fire Completes the trilogy: Episode 28: Holy Indifference (How to Surrender)Episode 29: The Gift of the Limp (What You Carry After Surrender)Episode 30: Holy Saturday Spirituality (What You Do in the Silence)Related topics: Waiting on God, when God is silent, spiritual dryness, faith during waiting, Holy Saturday theology, Christian spiritual formation, trusting God in silence, dark night of the soul, biblical waiting, spiritual disciplines for waiting Connect with us via our Instagram: @faithformed_pod Email us any questions or comments to yourpursuitpodcast@gmail.com Order your copy of my latest book, "The Purpose in the Pause", here Learn more about me at www.justindbelt.com

 32 min

-2. MAR 9
+5. MAR 9

 29. The Gift of the Limp: What Jacob's Wrestling with God Teaches About Faith After Failure

-3. MAR 2
+6. MAR 2

 28. Holy Indifference: How to Surrender Your Dreams to God When Everything is Falling Apart | Spiritual Detachment